By: Katie Mirobelli, My Pet’s Brace Practitioner from Pittsburgh location

 Case of Interest: Rockne was the inaugural patient for the My Pet’s Brace – Pittsburgh location.
 Rockne is an 11.5-year-old Golden Retriever who presented with a full tear of her left CCL.

 Diagnostic History: Rockne presented to her veterinarian in October of 2018 for lameness on her left hind leg after chasing a squirrel in her backyard.
 The veterinarian diagnosed Rockne with a cruciate ligament tear.
 Surgery was discussed, but due to her age and concerns about anesthetic risk, Rockne’s owners opted to look into conservative treatment options for Rockne’s injury and made an appointment at My Pet’s Brace Pittsburgh.

 Follow Up: Rockne was seen 3 weeks and again at 5 months after receiving her brace.
 Rockne adjusted quickly to using the brace, and she and her owners were happy to have her mobile again.
-Rockne’s primary form of exercise were calm walks around her neighborhood.
+Rockne’s primary form of exercise was calm walks around her neighborhood.
 When walks weren’t an option due to weather or schedule, Rockne’s owners would play a calm game of “fetch” by rolling a frisbee slowly across the room for Rockne to walk after and retrieve.
-At her 5 month appointment, Rockne’s gait was markedly improved and she was able to be more active and to begin to use stairs if desired (squirrel chasing was still discouraged however).
+At her, 5-month appointment, Rockne’s gait was markedly improved and she was able to be more active and to begin to use stairs if desired (squirrel chasing was still discouraged, however).
 As of July 2019, Rockne is 12.5 years old and walking well.
-Though she is starting to slow down a bit with age, she still enjoys the occasional game of fetch, her walks and saying hello to her many friends.
-She is able to start weaning off the brace, though she generally still wears it for most of the day.
+Though she is starting to slow down a bit with age, she still enjoys the occasional game of fetch, her walks, and saying hello to her many friends.
+She can start weaning off the brace, though she generally still wears it for most of the day.